 Slice 2: The War in Star Wars

 Barely any Luke action.
 No saber vs saber action.
 Snoke, the super Force master, got taken out like a punk.
 The Canto Bight escape looked ridiculous.
-The battle on Crait had some cool effects but the Battle of Hoth, which it was an obvious homage too, it could not hold a candle to.
+The battle on Crait had some cool effects but compared to the Battle of Hoth, which it was an obvious homage to, this set piece could not hold a candle in a snowstorm to it.
 The Millennium Falcon action at the end was decent enough but nothing we had not seen in the previous movie.
 I thought the desperation of the Resistance and their slow destruction was interesting but in terms of big blow-out battle scenes I did not get my money’s worth.
 Nosiree Bob.

 Slice 3: Where the Force Was Not So Strong

-The major offender, however, is freaking Canto Bight, one of the least interesting planets ever visited in all of Star Wars.
+The major offender, however, is freaking Canto Bight aka Canto Blight aka Canto Bites, one of the least interesting planets ever visited in all of Star Wars.
 And why is that?
 It is because Canto Bight is not an alien casino planet it is a casino planet with aliens, complete with slot machines and popping bottles of champagne.
 Other than the creatures that inhabited the casino it felt like any fancy place in Las Vegas.
 Could we not have had a bit more creativity here people?
 I understand the whole theme of the rich profiting from war and sparking rebellion in the young, but that could have been done on a more interesting planet and with a more interesting subplot than running from the police for parking on the beach.
 Geez!

 Slice 4: Let the Past Die